Westinghouse Time Capsules

 The capsules are specially designed non-corrosive metal tubes 90 inches long and about nine inches in diameter.
 The tubes were made with electrical properties in mind that enhanced the characteristics of each tube's unique metal chemical make-up.
 Each was formulated to resist corrosion over time, rather than being allowed to waste away to dust.
 The capsules were buried fifty feet in the ground at Flushing Meadows-Corona Park in New York City and are positioned about ten feet apart.

 There were record books about these time capsules given to thousands of libraries, museums, and other depositories worldwide to preserve the knowledge that they exist.
 Included was the information that they shouldn't be opened before the seventh millennium and where they can be located.
-Duplicates of the contents of the objects held for these people of the future are currently held in a history museum of the United States.
+Duplicates of the contents of the objects held for these people of the future are currently held at the Heinz History Center.

 Background

 Westinghouse Electric & Manufacturing Company prepared time capsules for two world's fairs.
 They are both buried 50 feet below Flushing Meadows–Corona Park, the site of the fairs.
 Time Capsule I was created for the 1939 New York World's Fair and Time Capsule II was created for the 1964 New York World's Fair.
 The second capsule is placed ten feet north of the first capsule.
 The capsules are filled with physical objects of that time period of social and scientific interest.
 They are to be opened at the same time in the year 6939.

 New York publicist George Edward Pendray was editor for Literary Digest when in 1936 he interviewed Thornwell Jacobs, organizer of Oglethorpe University's millennia-spanning time crypt of objects preserved for the people of 8113 AD.
 He then published an article about this in his October magazine.
 Westinghouse then took this concept and started developing in 1938 their Time Capsule of Cupaloy for the 1939 New York World's Fair.